Skip to main content

 What is the European Open Data Directive?

-The European Open Data Directive (Directive (EU) 2019/1024) is a legislative framework that mandates public sector bodies across the European Union to make their data available for re-use.
+The European Open Data Directive (Directive (EU) 2019/1024) is a legislative framework that establishes minimum rules for the re-use of public-sector information across the European Union.
+While it does not mandate that every public body publish all its data, it requires that specific categories of High-Value Datasets (such as meteorological, geospatial, and environmental data) be made available free of charge.
 The goal is to stimulate digital innovation, increase transparency, and break down paywalls on public-funded information.

 Is historical weather data now completely free in Europe?